 How do you get Disneyland After Dark tickets?

-Like purchasing normal tickets, you can purchase your Disneyland After Dark tickets from Disneyland’s Website here.
+Like purchasing normal tickets, you can purchase your Disneyland After Dark tickets from Disneyland’s Website here when they have been announced and are on sale.

 What does my Disneyland After Dark ticket include?